Lactobacillus gasseri

 What is the recommended dosage of Lactobacillus gasseri?

-Does Lactobacillus gasseri interact with medications?
+Does Lactobacillus gasseri interact with any medications?